Nikhil-Js6/UnSocial-App/README.md

 Install dependencies:

-To install dependencies go to server folder 'cd server' and client 'cd client'.
+To install dependencies go to server and client folders.
-In the client and server folders run 'npm install', to install all server side dependencies. or you can also manually install them by running 'npm install' with dependency names.
+In the client and server folders run 'npm install' or 'yarn add' , to install all server side dependencies. or you can also manually install them by running 'npm install' with dependency names.
 For e.g - 'npm install express'.